rackerlabs/technical-blog/_posts/2014-01-21-software-defined-networks-in-the-havana-release-of-openstack.markdown

  flexible network implementations.
 This can present a challenge to OpenStack administrators who may not have a clear understanding of the technologies that OpenStack uses to create these virtual networks.
-This is the first in a series of articles that will look closely how OpenStack Neutron implements these virtual networks.
-Through the course of these articles we will look in detail how virtual networks are created in Neutron, how data in different networks in kept separate and security features built into the security group functionality.
+This is the first in a series of articles that looks closely how OpenStack Neutron implements these virtual networks.
+Through the course of these articles, we will look in detail at how virtual networks are created in Neutron, how data in different networks in kept separate, and security features built into the security group functionality.

  <!-- more -->